Excavator Production Calculator: Output Rate and Truck Fleet Sizing

 - Swell factor applied when converting bank cubic yards (in-place) to loose cubic yards (as hauled in trucks)

-- Truck fleet sizing targets 90-95% excavator utilization — assumes trucks arrive at a steady rate
+- Truck fleet sizing is a steady-state screen and assumes trucks arrive at a roughly steady rate

 Limitations